 Any loss of parking spaces at Vicarage Lane car park would be offset by the proposals to build a multi-storey car park behind the bowling alley on Station Road.

 To view the current proposals in more detail, please click on the following links which will open as pdf files.
-Alternatively, you can visit the Ashford Gateway Plus where they will be on display until Friday 1 March.

 The Council believes the proposed development could help to rejuvenate the town centre, enhance our cultural offer, create employment opportunities and attract inward investment for the benefit of residents.